Lebanon national football team: Kits

 The national team traditionally wear red as their primary colour and white as their secondary colour.
-The choices originate from the national flag of Lebanon (red, white, and green); green is typically reserved for the goalkeeper.
+The choices originate from the national flag of Lebanon (red, white, and green); green is sometimes reserved for the goalkeeper.
 At home, Lebanon usually wear a red shirt, shorts, and socks, with white details; the away kit is a white outfit with red details.

 During their first unofficial match in 1935, Lebanon wore white shirts with the Lebanese cedar and the association's name on the chest, black shorts, and white socks; the goalkeeper wore a black shirt and white trousers.
 In 1940, on the occasion of their first FIFA-sanctioned game against Mandatory Palestine, Lebanon wore a white kit with a black collar, along with black shorts and striped socks.
 During the 1960s, Lebanon wore a red shirt with a white horizontal band in the center, which included a green cedar tree in the middle; the shorts were white, and the socks were red-and-white-striped.

-In the 2000 AFC Asian Cup, Lebanon wore a red Adidas shirt with white details on the sides and a white collar, white shorts, and red socks.
-In the 2019 campaign, Lebanon wore a red kit (manufactured by Capelli Sport) with white details and a white collar.
+In the 2000 Asian Cup, Lebanon wore a red Adidas shirt with white details on the sides and a white collar, white shorts, and red socks.
+In the 2019 campaign, Lebanon wore a red kit with white details and a white collar, manufactured by Capelli Sport, a sports brand founded by Lebanese-born entrepreneur George Altirs.
 The Lebanese cedar, the country's national symbol, was present under the team logo in a darker shade of red.
-Since 2015 the team kit has been manufactured by Capelli Sport, a sports brand founded by Lebanese-born entrepreneur George Altirs.
+Since 2023, the team kit has been manufactured by Kelme.
 Previous manufacturers include Diadora and Adidas.